 Lisa is the owner, as stated above.
 She's usually in the shop.
 Raised in a creative family, she learned to knit as a child, made clothes for her teddy bears and rugs for her doll house, and then promptly forgot how.
 She taught herself to crochet in college and when people started asking more questions about knitting than crocheting in the shop, she relearned to knit.
 She now also spins and plays with weaving when time allows.

 Sophia is in on Thursday afternoons.
-She's a knitting and spinning, college attending, cat loving, still deciding on a major, German speaking, happy kinda gal.
-She helps with general cleaning and restocking.
+They're a knitting and spinning, college attending, cat loving, still deciding on a major, German speaking, happy kinda person.
+They help with general cleaning and restocking.

 Oscar, is our shop dog.
 He's 50% Airedale terrier, 50% Treeing Walker Coonhound, 100 % goofball.
 He joined our "staff" in August 2021.
 He's only in when he has appointments or when Lisa or her DH are unable to get home to let him out in a timely manner.
 He is kept behind the counter, and spends most of his time here sleeping.

 Over the years, we've had 2 other shop dogs.

 Jasmine was with us when we opened.
 She crossed Rainbow Bridge in May, 2016 (age 13).

 Charlie Brown joined us in May, 2017.
 He crossed Rainbow Bridge in December, 2020 (age 7 or 8).